MBTA Teaming Up With Maryland to Procure New Battery-Electric Locomotives

 In 2019, the MBTA’s former governing board endorsed a plan to replace its slower, less reliable diesel trains with new electric trains capable of providing rapid-transit-style service throughout eastern Massachusetts.

 The plan recommended that the T to upgrade electrical infrastructure and build new overhead wires along other rail lines in order to power a new fleet of electric trains.
-But to date, the T hasn't actually built any of the overhead power systems that are necessary for electric trains.
+But to date, the T hasn’t actually built any of the overhead wires that would be necessary to power electric trains.

 Instead, in 2024, Governor Healey announced a plan to electrify the T’s shortest commuter rail line, the Fairmount Line, with new battery-powered trains that would recharge themselves at South Station and at Readville, where they could plug into the Northeast Corridor’s existing power infrastructure.